top of page

 Who is making FathomVerse?

-FathomVerse is a collaborative, multi-institutional project led by Ocean Vision AI and MBARI Principal Engineer Kakani Katija.
+FathomVerse is a collaborative, multi-institutional project led by FathomNet and MBARI Principal Engineer Kakani Katija.
 To develop FathomVerse, Katija and MBARI software engineers collaborated with game design experts &ranj Serious Games—a Netherlands-based game development studio focused on positive behavioral change through play—and Internet of Elephants—a nature tech enterprise based in Kenya focused on rekindling relationships between people and wildlife.
 Funding for FathomVerse came from the National Science Foundation’s Convergence Accelerator, the David and Lucile Packard Foundation, and the Schmidt Marine Technology Partners, a program of the Schmidt Family Foundation.

-We’d like to thank the following individuals and organizations for their contributions to FathomVerse
+We’d like to thank the following individuals and organizations for their contributions to FathomVerse:

 MBARI